-France withstands ferocious comeback to beat Argentina 23-21
+Lopez’s dropped goal saves France in 23-21 win vs. Argentina

 Lopez ensured not.

-From some distance, he made a snap decision, swung his boot and his drop kick only just crept over the crossbar.

-In a tough pool containing 2003 champion England, this was a massive win for France and a soul-crushing 10th straight defeat for Argentina.
+“We’re crazy.
+We need to put ourselves in this type of situation in order to get out of it,” France captain Guilhem Guirado said.
+“It’s been our weakness in the past.
+For once, we won.”

-Argentina coach Mario Ledesma was aghast at his team’s abject first-half showing.
+For Argentina this was a soul-crushing 10th straight defeat and coach Mario Ledesma was aghast at his team’s abject first-half showing.

 He also took a swipe at some of the late decisions by referee Angus Gardner, saying a penalty should have been awarded against No. 8 Louis Picamoles because he was offside intercepting an Argentina pass; that France players were warned by Gardner they risked a yellow card and didn’t get them, and that a France player failed to roll away from a tackle and stopped scrumhalf Tomas Cubelli getting to the ball.

+Guirado backed Ledesma’s view of the overall decision-making; saying there was much “nonsense” and a “lack of coherence” in scrums.

-France does not do cruise control anymore, even after fine tries from center Gaël Fickou and bustling scrumhalf Antoine Dupont put Les Bleus in complete control in a first half which saw assured flyhalf Romain Ntamack convert both tries and add two penalties.
+It could have been a more convincing win but France does not do cruise control anymore — even after fine tries from center Gaël Fickou and bustling scrumhalf Antoine Dupont.
+Assured flyhalf Romain Ntamack converted both tries and added two penalties.

-He then went from 4/4 to 4/5, missing a late penalty which would have given the French a five-point buffer.
+The 20-year-old Ntamack smudged his otherwise clean copy book when he went from 4/4 to 4/5 with his kicking, missing a late penalty which would have given the French a five-point buffer.
 He had some nervous moments before Boffelli also missed his shot at goal.

 Argentina took the early lead through flyhalf Nicolás Sánchez’s 14th-minute penalty, but was outplayed for the remainder of the first half.